emmaghl/QCP_7/README.md

 ```angular2html
 cd QuantumComputer
 ```
-This folder is where the git repository will be downloaded into.
-This can be done by installing git (https://github.com/git-guides/install-git) and entering the command:
+The git repository will be downloaded into this folder.
+To download the repository, first install git (https://github.com/git-guides/install-git), and then enter:
 ```angular2html
 git clone https://github.com/emmaghl/Project-Bambi
 ```